lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

-    Providing the olivocerebellar scaffold a Poisson spike train (40 Hz frequency, 260 ms duration) to the Granular layer and a co-terminating burst (500 Hz frequency, 10 ms duration) to the Olivary nucleus connected to the first microcomplex, the following PSTH should be generated for Purkinje cells in the first microcomplex (vertical lines representing stimuli start and end):
+    Providing the olivocerebellar scaffold a Poisson spike train (40 Hz frequency, 260 ms duration) to the Granular layer and a co-terminating burst (500 Hz frequency, 10 ms duration) to the Olivary nucleus connected to the first microcomplex, the following PSTH should be generated for Purkinje cells in the first microcomplex (vertical lines representing start of first and second stimulus, end of both stimuli):

          .. image:: images/PSTH_PC1.png
             :width: 700px